RGB-D SLAM in Indoor Planar Environments with Multiple Large Dynamic Objects: Related Work

 \subsection{Dynamic SLAM}

-Dynamic SLAM methods, which enable robots to robustly estimate ego-motion in dynamic environments, can be categorised into outlier-based, semantic-based, multimotion and proprioception-aided methods.
+Dynamic SLAM methods can be categorised into outlier-based, semantic-based, multimotion and proprioception-aided methods.

-\textit{Outlier-based} methods assume that the static background is the major component in the camera view and dynamic objects can be robustly removed during camera tracking.
-Joint-VO-SF (JF) \cite{jaimez2017fast} over-segments images into clusters and classifies each cluster as either static or dynamic by comparing the depth and intensity residuals of each cluster against the average residual over the whole image.
+\textit{Outlier-based} methods assume that the static background occupies the major component in the camera view and dynamic objects can be robustly removed during camera tracking.
+Joint-VO-SF (JF) \cite{jaimez2017fast} over-segments images into clusters and classifies each cluster as either static or dynamic by comparing the depth and intensity residuals.
 StaticFusion (SF) \cite{scona2018staticfusion} introduces a continuous score to represent the probability that a cluster is static.
 The scores are used to segment the static background for camera localisation and mapping, while the remaining dynamic parts are discarded as outliers.
-Co-Fusion (CF) \cite{runz2017co} further models the outliers as new objects and tracks them independently using frame-to-model alignment.
+Co-Fusion (CF) \cite{runz2017co} and MultiMotionFusion \cite{rauch2022sparse} can further model the outliers as new objects and track them independently.

-\textit{Semantic-based} methods can directly detect dynamic objects from the semantic segmentation.
-Based on Mask R-CNN \cite{he2017mask}, which provides pixel-wise object segmentation, MaskFusion \cite{runz2018maskfusion} can remove dynamic objects before camera tracking and refine object boundaries using geometric edges.
-The semantic segmentation can also be combined with intensity and geometric information \cite{xu2019mid}.
-ClusterVO \cite{huang2020clustervo} can track camera ego-motion and multiple rigidly moving clusters simultaneously by integrating semantic bounding boxes and ORB features \cite{rublee2011orb}.
+\textit{Semantic-based} methods directly detect dynamic objects from the semantic segmentation.
+Based on Mask R-CNN \cite{he2017mask}, which provides pixel-wise object segmentation, EM-Fusion \cite{Strecke2019EMFusion} integrates object tracking and SLAM into a single expectation maximisation (EM) framework.
+ClusterVO \cite{huang2020clustervo} can track camera ego-motion and multiple rigidly moving clusters simultaneously by combining semantic bounding boxes and ORB features \cite{rublee2011orb}.
 DynaSLAM II \cite{bescos2021dynaslam} further integrates the multi-object tracking (MOT) and SLAM into a tightly-coupled formulation to improve its performance on both problems.
-However, these methods require that the object detector is pre-trained on a dataset that includes these objects or provide the object model in advance.
+However, these methods require that the object detector is pre-trained on a dataset which includes these objects or that the object model is provided in advance.